A Guide to Finding the Best Emergency Communication System

-We all recognize the fact that emergencies are happening more frequently than ever.
+We all recognize that emergencies are happening more frequently than ever.
 Whether from natural disasters or workplace violence, the threats are real.
-Organizations are making great strides in preparing for all types of emergencies, yet the foundation of every emergency plan lies with the communication system that will be used during the emergency.
+Organizations are making great strides in preparing for all types of emergencies, yet the foundation of every emergency plan is an organization’s emergency communication system.

 Most companies employ a variety of workers.
 Some may be based in corporate offices, while others are on the road a majority of their workweek.
 It is estimated that there are 488 million business trips taken annually in the U.S. and a 159% increase in remote work from 2005 to 2017.
 The truth is, many of us do not work full time in a corporate office where the environment can be a bit more controlled.
 We travel, work from home, have field jobs, or drive in a fleet.
 This dynamic and mobile workforce presents multiple challenges to organizations, including how to communicate during an emergency.

 2. What Form of Communication Do Most Organizations Use?

-In the past, most organizations relied on manual phone trees that would automatically call employees with a pre-recorded message, often providing a menu of options where they could be routed to additional information using their phone’s keypad or their voice.
+In the past, most organizations relied on automated phone trees with a pre-recorded message, often providing a menu of options where they could be routed to additional information using their phone’s keypad or their voice.
 A big problem with phone trees is that many people do not answer their phones, particularly if they don’t recognize the number, because they are unavailable to talk.
-Being that the average phone call is now one minute and forty seconds, many people simply do not feel like they have time to chat.
+Since the average phone call is now under two minutes, many people simply do not feel like they have time to chat.